jingjing85/BigNumberComputation/README.md

 Execution step：
 1. Run Computation.py
 2. input two big numbers
-3. output their sum and difference
+3. their sum and difference will be output